dennisliuu/dennisliuu/README.md

 **畢業專題：Blockchain-based Paper submission system**
 > [github](https://github.com/dennisliuu/BPSS)
 >
-> Using blockchain as a platform for detecting plagiarism and provides security for journal paper uploading.
+> Using blockchain to detect plagiarism and provides security for journal paper uploading.
 >
-> I was the develop for build up system
+> I was the develop for build-up system
 >
-> React.js as front-end, Koa.js as backend and MongoDB as our database.
+> React.js as front-end, Koa.js as backend, and MongoDB as our database.
 >
 > Running on distributed dockers
 >
-> Using sha256 and timestamp with Merkle tree and complete the concept of blockchain.
+> Using sha256 and timestamp with Merkle tree and complete the blockchain concept.
 >
 > Award: Honorable Mention.

 **Smart wheelchair**
 > Jetson nano + Rplidar
 >
-> Using machine learning for making a smart wheelchair that can automatically go to the navigation position and obstacle avoidance.
+> Using machine learning for making an intelligent wheelchair that can automatically go to the navigation position and obstacle avoidance.

 **Arduino-as3992-Tag-Reader**
 > [github](https://github.com/dennisliuu/Arduino-as3992-Tag-Reader)
 >
-> Using web socket and Arduino for card reader
+> Using web socket and Arduino for a card reader

 ---